sain-fullstack-developer/restaurant-order-app/README.md

 # About Application

 The restaurant app is a web app that allows users to order food from a restaurant.
-The app is built using React JS and Tailwind CSS.
+The app is built using React JS, Typescript and Tailwind CSS.
 The home page of the app consists of a list of dishes from the restaurant menu.
 Users can select the dishes they want to order and then navigate to a page where they can select the quantity of each dish.
 Once the order is placed, the user is taken to a page with a summary of the order, including the dishes ordered, the quantity of each dish, and the total amount.

 # Getting Started